Hadi1J/data-structures-week-implementation/README.md

 ### Basic Graph (Adjacency List)
 Modeling a social network, where users are vertices and friendships are edges, for finding connections.

+### Trie
+Suggesting words in a text editor or search engine, where prefixes lead to valid word completions.

+### Union-Find (Disjoint Set)
+Grouping users in a social network into friend circles or detecting connected components in a graph.

+### Graph Traversal (BFS/DFS)
+Exploring a social network to find friends within a certain degree of separation or analyzing website link structures.

 ## How to Run Tests
+[Existing content unchanged]